GaspareLucchese/Console-3DGraphics-Engines/README.md

 2. **Choose the engine (Flat, Gouraud, or Phong) and navigate into its folder:**

 3. **Run the demo**
-  - 🐧 On WSL / Linux / macOS:
+  - 🐧 On WSL / Linux / macOS: [Recommended for smoother rendering]

     Run the provided run.sh script `run.sh`
     ```bash